charytecholution/mongodb/README.md

 # mongodb

-This is Dockerized mongoDB app for testing only.
+This is Dockerized mongoDB app for testing only..!